RAF Binbrook: Bombers

-RAF Binbrook was opened as a Bomber Command station in June 1940 during the Second World War and home to No. 12 Squadron RAF, with Vickers Wellington Mk II and III, between 3 July 1940 and 25 September 1942 before it moved to RAF Wickenby.
+RAF Binbrook was opened as a Bomber Command station in June 1940 during the Second World War and home to No. 12 Squadron RAF, with Vickers Wellington II and III, between 3 July 1940 and 25 September 1942 before it moved to RAF Wickenby.
 Another squadron stationed at Binbrook before 1942 was 142, with the Fairey Battle, from 3 July 1940 to 12 August 1940 and from 6 September 1940 to 26 November 1941 when it moved to RAF Waltham.
-The squadron used the Battle until November 1940 before switching to the Wellington Mk II.
+The squadron used the Battle until November 1940 before switching to the Wellington II.

 RAF Binbrook closed in 1942 for the installation of three concrete runways, reopening in 1943 as home to No. 460 Squadron, Royal Australian Air Force.
 Post-war, Binbrook was home to a number of distinguished RAF bomber squadrons, notably IX, 12, 101 and 617, all four of which were there for more than a decade.
 The airfield saw the start of the RAF's transition to jet bombers with the arrival of the first English Electric Canberras.